ngbgithub/The-One-True-Makefile/README.md

 directories, you should probably also have a basic familiarity with the Linux Filesystem Hierarchy Standard.

+Rules are set up with C++ in mind, although it should be easy to add rules for other languages.

 Scheme for include directives
 =============================